nickosh/nsingleton/README.md

 Just wanted to push my singleton as a library to be able to reuse it in my projects.
 Going to support it as well.
 Please do not hesitate to ask questions or make suggestions if anything.

 <!-- Run and configuration -->
+:gear: Run and configuration

-:gear: Install library with PyPi, import and use.
+Install library with PyPi, import and use.

 <!-- License -->
 :scroll: License